Parasites and Diseases

 Can I eat the meat?

-- Meat from animals with brucellosis should be thoroughly cooked.
+- Meat from animals with brucellosis should be thoroughly cooked to 160 degrees.

 - Freezing, smoking, drying and pickling do not kill Brucella.